benbenwsh/Hero-s-Rebirth/README.md

 # Hero's Rebirth

 ## Project Overview
-A 2D rogue-like dungeon crawler game built by a team of 4 from Brighton College led by Benjamin Wong.
+A 2D rogue-like dungeon crawler Unity game built by a team of 4 from Brighton College led by Benjamin Wong.

 ## Game Description
 Embark on an extraordinary medieval adventure as a once-underestimated knight determined to prove their worth.
 Explore eerie dungeons, battle menacing monsters, and rise as the realm's greatest knight.